 Financial Empowerment

 The Financial Empowerment Committee is committed to exploring possibilities to address local challenges and issues around financial security for citizens experiencing poverty in Central Alberta.
-Through financial empowerment our goal is to improve financial outcomes for low income households and families.
+Our goals in 2022 are:

 Living Wage